olebole/irafdoc/doc/imutil.hedit.rst

   <dd>Interactively verify all operations which modify the image database.
   The editor will describe the operation to be performed, prompting with the new value of the parameter in the case of a field edit.
-Type carriage return or <tt>"yes"</tt> to complete the operation, or enter a new value explicitly as a string.
-Respond with <tt>"no"</tt> if you do not wish to change the value of the parameter.
+Type carriage return or <span style="font-family: monospace;">"yes"</span> to complete the operation, or enter a new value explicitly as a string.
+Respond with <span style="font-family: monospace;">"no"</span> if you do not wish to change the value of the parameter.
   </dd>
   </dl>